snagdy/option-pricing-server/README.md

 ### Running

 Just start it via the following bazel command.
+Note that it doesn't currently do anything yet.

 ```bash
 bazel run //src:option_pricing_server
 ```

+### Future Enhancements

+- Extending the option_pricing_server.cpp to run a gRPC service accepting the protobufs from [snagdy/finance_protos](https://github.com/snagdy/finance_protos) and using them to vend option premiums from the default Black-Scholes pricing model.

+- Adding additional pricing models, and the ability to select which is used for vending an option premium.

+- The ability to submit batch requests.

+- The ability to request option greeks, prices, or both.

+# License

+This project is licensed under the MIT License - see the LICENSE file for detials.